Miens Technology – CNC Machining & Injection Molding

 316 vs 316L Stainless Steel: Key Differences and Applications

-Choosing between 316 and 316L stainless steel is not just about corrosion resistance—they share much in common, but subtle differences in carbon content, weldability, and strength make them fit different jobs.
+Choosing between 316 and 316L stainless steel for cnc machining is not just about corrosion resistance—they share much in common, but subtle differences in carbon content, weldability, and strength make them fit different jobs.
 Here’s a clear breakdown to help you decide which grade works better for your needs.

 Carbon Content